-For this grant opportunity up to \$1,995,000 (GST exclusive) is available for new projects commencing on 1 July 2020.
-This includes up to \$665,000 (GST exclusive) in the first year (2020-21).
+For this grant opportunity up to \$665,000 (GST exclusive) is available per year, from an overall budget of \$2,030,000 (GST exclusive).
 The amounts available for each grant category, the length of duration and who is eligible to apply is shown in Table 1.